Kano residents decry heatwave, erratic power as businesses struggle

 A school teacher, Ele Abalaka, described the heat as overwhelming and said unstable electricity had worsened the hardship, forcing households to rely on costly alternatives.

 “We hardly have electricity throughout the week.
-Sometimes power comes on for only a few minutes and then goes off again.
-If you want comfort at night or to preserve food, you must use a generator or solar power,” she said.
+Sometimes, power comes for only a few minutes and goes off again.
+If you want comfort at night or to preserve food, you must use a generator or solar power,” Ms Abalaka said.

-According to her, running a generator now costs more than N7,000 daily in fuel.
+According to her, running a generator now costs more than N7,000 daily in fuel expenses.

 Matilda Udo, who produces natural drinks such as zobo, kunu, and tiger nut drink, said the harsh weather and poor power supply had hurt her business.